openreferral/specification/docs/hsds/serialization.md

 Instead of dereferencing and embedding objects such as in the canonical JSON serialization, each object can refer to others via its `id` property in the appropriate column.
 This makes `id` behave like a foreign key in this serialization.

 We provide an existing package descriptor generated directly from the canonical HSDS JSON Schema files.
-It is available [here](../../datapackage.json).
+It is available [here](../../datapackage.json) and contains details of field names and file names for this serialization.
 Publishers should use this to support their Tabular Data Package serialization rather than develop their own `datapackage.json` file.
+Examples CSV files are available in the HSDS Github repo [here](https://github.com/openreferral/specification/tree/3.0/examples/csv).

 Prior to HSDS 3.0, Tabular Data Packages were the primary publication format for HSDS data.